paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-027-tribally-controlled-school-grants.md

   (A) on April 28, 1988, was a contract school under title XI of the Education Amendments of 1978 [[25 U.S.C.
 2000](./chapter-022-bureau-of-indian-affairs-programs.md#section-2000) et seq.] and the tribe or tribal organization operating the school submits to the Secretary a written notice of election to receive a grant under this chapter;

   (B) was a Bureau-operated school under title XI of the Education Amendments of 1978 [[25 U.S.C.
-2000](./chapter-022-bureau-of-indian-affairs-programs.md#section-2000) et seq.] and has met the requirements of subsection (b) of this section;
+2000](./chapter-022-bureau-of-indian-affairs-programs.md#section-2000) et seq.] and has met the requirements of subsection (b);

-  (C) is a school for which the Bureau has not provided funds, but which has met the requirements of subsection (c) of this section; or
+  (C) is a school for which the Bureau has not provided funds, but which has met the requirements of subsection (c); or

-  (D) is a school with respect to which an election has been made under paragraph (2) and which has met the requirements of subsection (b) of this section.
+  (D) is a school with respect to which an election has been made under paragraph (2) and which has met the requirements of subsection (b).

 (2) **New schools** — Any application which has been submitted under the Indian Self-Determination and Education Assistance Act [[25 U.S.C.
-450](./chapter-014-miscellaneous.md#section-450) et seq.] by an Indian tribe for a school which is not in operation on January 8, 2002, shall be reviewed under the guidelines and regulations for applications submitted under the Indian Self-Determination and Education Assistance Act that were in effect at the time the application was submitted, unless the Indian tribe or tribal organization elects to have the application reviewed under the provisions of subsection (b) of this section.
+5301](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) et seq.] by an Indian tribe for a school which is not in operation on January 8, 2002, shall be reviewed under the guidelines and regulations for applications submitted under the Indian Self-Determination and Education Assistance Act that were in effect at the time the application was submitted, unless the Indian tribe or tribal organization elects to have the application reviewed under the provisions of subsection (b).

 **(b) Additional requirements for Bureau-funded schools and certain electing schools**

 (1) **Bureau-funded schools** — A school that was a Bureau-funded school under title XI of the Education Amendments of 1978 [[25 U.S.C.
-2000](./chapter-022-bureau-of-indian-affairs-programs.md#section-2000) et seq.] on January 8, 2002, and any school with respect to which an election is made under subsection (a)(2) of this section, meets the requirements of this subsection if—
+2000](./chapter-022-bureau-of-indian-affairs-programs.md#section-2000) et seq.] on January 8, 2002, and any school with respect to which an election is made under subsection (a)(2), meets the requirements of this subsection if—

   (A) the Indian tribe or tribal organization that operates, or desires to operate, the school submits to the Secretary an application requesting that the Secretary—